k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 **D. Create the main DELETE flow**

-The main delete flow is created by the **createDeleteAllTablesFlow.flow** that receives the Logical Unit name and creates an envelope **DeleteAllTables.flow** Broadway flow.
+The main delete flow is created by the **createDeleteAllTablesFlow.flow** that receives the Logical Unit name and creates an envelope-like **DeleteAllTables.flow** Broadway flow.
 The purpose of this flow is to invoke all DELETE flows in the opposite order of the population order, considering the target DB's foreign keys.

 ### Debug the Load Flows